Karampouzouklis/zone01_go-reloaded/PROGRESS.md

 **Justification**: Learning Go fundamentals, design patterns, and best practices is more valuable than micro-optimizations at this stage.

 ### Last Session Notes
-- ✅ Successfully completed TASK-009: Quote Handling
+- ✅ Successfully completed TASK-010: Article Correction
-- **CRITICAL ARCHITECTURAL FIX**: Identified and resolved quote/punctuation interference
-  - Problem: Quotes were tokenized as `Punctuation` type, causing `processPunctuation()` to interfere
-  - Solution: Created separate `Quote` token type with proper separation of concerns
-  - Fixed tokenizer inconsistency: now uses `quoteText` from regex match like other token types
-- Implemented `processQuotes()` function for quote positioning and pairing
+- Implemented `processArticles()` function with lookahead processing
-- Quote content is processed through transformation pipeline (case, punctuation)
-- Removes leading/trailing whitespace inside quotes
+- Handles all vowels (a, e, i, o, u) and letter `h` with case-insensitive detection
+- Maintains original case pattern: `a` → `an`, `A` → `An`
+- Uses forward scanning to find next word, skipping whitespace
-- All tests passing with proper quote handling: `I am ' awesome '` → `I am 'awesome'`
+- All tests passing with proper article correction: `A amazing rock!` → `An amazing rock!`
-- **Key insight**: Token type design is crucial for avoiding processing conflicts
+- **Key insight**: Lookahead processing enables context-aware transformations
-- Pipeline now order-independent for quote processing
+- Successfully integrated with existing pipeline without conflicts
-- ✅ **PREVIOUS REFACTORING**: Changed "Marker" terminology to "Command" throughout codebase
+- ✅ **PREVIOUS ARCHITECTURAL FIXES**: Quote/punctuation separation and Command terminology
-  - All functionality maintained, improved code clarity
+  - All functionality maintained, improved code clarity and separation of concerns

 ### Next Session Instructions
-1. Continue with TASK-010: Implement article correction (`a` → `an` before vowels and `h`)
-2. Handle case sensitivity and word boundaries properly
+1. Continue with TASK-011: Pipeline Integration testing
+2. Test complex scenarios with multiple transformation types combined
-3. Add comprehensive article correction tests
+3. Add comprehensive integration tests for edge cases
-4. Write comprehensive tests for article correction
+4. Verify all transformations work together without conflicts
 5. Maintain step-by-step Go learning approach with explanations
-6. **Note**: All code now uses "Command" terminology and separate "Quote" token type
+6. **Note**: All core transformations now complete - focus on integration quality

 ### Session Restoration Command
 **To continue in a new session, simply say:**